dpkrepo/WindowsAdministration/ServerCoreInstallation.md

     - To exit to Command Line (PowerShell), enter `15` and press `Enter`.
     - At the PowerShell prompt, enter the following command and press `Enter`:
         ```powershell
-        Add-Computer -DomainName Contoso.com -Credential Contoso\Administrator -restart -force
+        Add-Computer -DomainName jpaitai.com -Credential jpaitai\Administrator -restart -force
         ```
-    - In the Windows PowerShell credential request window, enter `Pa55w.rd` and select `OK`.
+    - In the Windows PowerShell credential request window, enter `Ca55rew@rd` and select `OK`.
-    - LON-SVR6 is joined to the Contoso.com domain and then restarts.
+    - <YourComputer> is joined to the jpaitai.com domain and then restarts.

 ### Results